Canada

 Equity compensation

 Employees who exercise options to acquire shares of their employer corporation (or a related corporation) will be considered in receipt of a benefit in the year of exercise, based on the difference between the market value of the shares on the date of purchase and the total price paid to acquire the options and the shares themselves.
 In most cases, 50% of this benefit (25% for Quebec tax purposes, except for options of small- or medium-sized businesses conducting innovative activities, and for options granted after 21 February 2017, in shares of public corporations with at least CAD 10 million payroll in Quebec) is deductible from taxable income.
 As a result, only half of this benefit (75% for Quebec tax purposes if none of the above exceptions apply) is included in income.
-The 2024 federal budget proposes to decrease the stock option deduction from one half to one third for the portion of the benefit realised after 24 June 2024 that exceeds an annual CAD 250,000 limit (for both employee stock options and capital gains).
+Draft legislative proposals decrease the stock option deduction from one half to one third for the portion of the benefit realised after 24 June 2024 that exceeds an annual CAD 250,000 limit (for both employee stock options and capital gains).

 Employees who cash out their stock option rights will be eligible for the stock option deduction only if their employer makes an election to forgo deducting the cash payment from its income.
 The cost of the shares to the employee for capital gains purposes is the market value of the shares on the day the option is exercised.
 Any capital gain or loss accruing after the date of exercise will arise only on the ultimate disposition of the shares.
 An exception is provided for stock options of Canadian-controlled private corporations (CCPCs) granted to employees of CCPCs, which are not subject to tax until the employee disposes of the underlying shares.